Dissolution of the association

 (1) establish procedures for the handling and accounting of assets and money of the association;

-(2) establish the amount and method of reimbursing members of the board;
+(2) establish the amount and method of reimbursing members

 (3) establish regular times and places for meetings of the board of directors;